Emrys Ellis: Career

 Ellis was a school master by profession.
-He joined non-league Nunhead in 1927, winning the Isthmian League in the 1928–29 and 1929–1930 seasons.
+He joined non-league Nunhead in 1927, winning the Isthmian League in the 1928–29 and 1929–30 seasons.
 He was part of the Wales national football team between 1930 and 1931, playing 3 matches.
-He played his first match on 25 October 1930 against Scotland and his last match on 5 December 1931 against Ireland.
+He played his first match on 25 October 1930 against Scotland as one of the so-called Unknowns and his last match on 5 December 1931 against Northern Ireland.
 During his career, Ellis also played for Oswestry Town.